moctl — administer Moera nodes

 -p PERMISSIONS, --permissions PERMISSIONSComma-separated list of permissions to be assigned to the token.

 These commands are used to display or change node settings (options).
-The node admin may change regular settings, while changing privileged settings or default values require root admin authentication.
+The node admin may change regular settings, while changing privileged settings or default values requires root admin authentication.

 option show [-d] [--defaults] [-m] [--prefix PREFIX] [-t]List all available settings.
 Letter P in the first column means that